luyushan3333/KoHD/README.md

 pip install -r requirements.txt
 ```
 # 2. Dataset
-You can refer to (https://github.com/HUANGLIZI/LViT) to download the dataset.
+You can refer to LViT (https://github.com/HUANGLIZI/LViT) to download the dataset.
 ```bash
 ├── ./datasets
 │   ├── Covid19